Ceramide Lipids

 Function.
 Ceramides are common to animals and plants and may be found in some fungi and bacteria.
 They are essential intermediates in the biosynthesis of all complex sphingolipids, such as gangliosides and phosphosphingolipids.
 They are rapidly converted and present at trace amounts only, except for skin where the intercellular lipid matrix of the outermost skin layer consists of approximately 1/3 of ceramides.

 Aside their biosynthetic role, ceramides function as second messengers in signal transduction and regulate cellular processes by impacting lipid raft properties, subdomains of the cell membrane.
-Ceramides with different long-chain bases and fatty acids are produced in different cellular compartments, via different pathways, and over different time.
+Ceramides with different long-chain bases, modifications, and fatty acids are produced in different cellular compartments, via different pathways, and over different time.
 Their structural composition influences their biological function.

 Ceramide Lipids lipidomics analysis with Lipotype

-Covered classes | 13 |
+Covered classes | 16 |

-Approach | untargeted |
+Approach | untargeted/targeted |

 Method | mass spectrometry |

-Device | Q Exactive Orbitrap (280.000 Res) |
+Q Exactive Orbitrap (280.000 Res) or Agilent 1290 HPLC + 6495 Triplequad |

 Quantification | yes |